 Yes, you can still get your first or second vaccination if you haven’t had yours yet.
-Everyone aged 16 and over can book their vaccination using the online NHS booking service or by calling 119 free of charge, anytime between 7am and 11pm seven days a week.
+You can use the online booking service on the NHS website or by calling 119 free of charge, anytime between 7am and 11pm seven days a week.

 Can I get the booster if I am pregnant?